-Texas Tech University Health Sciences Center Anita Thigpen Perry ATP School of Nursing offers a second-degree web based accelerated baccalaureate nursing degree (2° w BSN Track) for students with previous baccalaureate degrees, initially targeting recruits from both the Austin/Hill Country and West Texas communities of Lubbock, Abilene, El Paso and the Permian Basin.
-The 2° w BSN Track goals are derived from the mission of the TTUHSC-ATP School of Nursing as well as the organizing framework for the program.
+Texas Tech University Health Sciences Center School of Nursing offers a second-degree web based accelerated baccalaureate nursing degree (2° w BSN Track) for students with previous baccalaureate degrees, initially targeting recruits from both the Austin/Hill Country and West Texas communities of Lubbock, Abilene, El Paso and the Permian Basin.
+The 2° w BSN Track goals are derived from the mission of the TTUHSC- School of Nursing as well as the organizing framework for the program.
 The program goals are to prepare graduates to provide direct care to individuals, families and communities with complex health care needs in structured and unstructured settings (Texas Board of Nursing, 2002), and to prepare graduates with a professional commitment to nursing excellence for present and emerging healthcare arenas and to provide a foundation for future graduate education in nursing.

 Under the guidance of the Department Chair of Non-Traditional Undergraduate Tracks all qualified applicants are carefully evaluated individually and holistically.
 Admission to the nursing program is highly competitive and only the most qualified applicants are selected.
-Applicants to the Second Degree (Pre-licensure) track can seek admission to the ATP School of Nursing through one entry point in the school's curriculum.
+Applicants to the Second Degree (Pre-licensure) track can seek admission to the School of Nursing through one entry point in the school's curriculum.

-The TTUHSC ATP School of Nursing offers the student the opportunity to complete the degree in three consecutive semesters, with admission for the Lubbock/Permian Basin/Abilene cohorts in August and admission for the Austin/Hill Country/El Paso cohorts in January each year.
-Students applying for admission to this program should have a cumulative 3.0 or higher grade point average in their science courses, as well as all pre-requisite courses.
+The TTUHSC School of Nursing offers the student the opportunity to complete the degree in three consecutive semesters, with admission for the Lubbock/Permian Basin/Abilene cohorts in August and admission for the Austin/Hill Country/El Paso cohorts in January each year.
+Students applying for admission to this program must meet the 3.0 minimum required GPA for our prerequisites, as well as the 3.0 minimum required GPA for our science prerequisites (Pathophysiology, Microbiology, A&P I and A&P II).
 All non-nursing courses should be completed with a grade of "C" or higher prior to beginning the first nursing course.
 Additionally, students should have two of the four required science courses completed the semester prior to applying.
 Students must have completed a minimum of 39 credit hours of prerequisite courses, at the time of application submission.
 Students may seek exceptions from the Department Chair.